Everything we know about Ted Lasso Season 4 so far

 What to expect from Ted Lasso Season 4

-In a press statement earlier this year, Sudeikis' said: "As we all continue to live in a world where so many factors have conditioned us to ‘look before we leap,’ in season four the folks at AFC Richmond learn to leap before they look, discovering that wherever they land, it’s exactly where they’re meant to be."
+In a press statement last year, Jason Sudeikis, who plays the fictional coach Ted Lasso, said: "As we all continue to live in a world where so many factors have conditioned us to ‘look before we leap,’ in season four the folks at AFC Richmond learn to leap before they look, discovering that wherever they land, it’s exactly where they’re meant to be."

-Cast members Hannah Waddingham, Brett Goldstein and Jeremy Swift – who play Richmond owner Rebecca Welton, former player Roy Kent and director Leslie Higgins respectively – had all been signed up for any new season, according to Variety.
+Alongside Sudeikis, cast members Hannah Waddingham, Brett Goldstein and Jeremy Swift – who play Richmond owner Rebecca Welton, former player Roy Kent and director Leslie Higgins respectively – are all part of the new season.

 "It feels like it was the most beautiful, beloved dog that was buried, and now we’ve exhumed it, and I am here for it," said Waddingham.